-As Liberty's risk modeling is in the early stages of development, Liberty currently does not have formal independent review procedures or additional review triggers established for reviewing its risk modeling datasets or risk model inputs.
-Liberty does not have results or recommendations from independent review of its risk modeling data as none have been conducted to date.
+Liberty's risk modeling is in the early stages of development.
+As such, currently, Liberty does not have further formal independent review procedures or additional review triggers established for reviewing its risk modeling datasets, risk model inputs, or risk model outputs.
+Liberty does not have results or recommendations from independent review of its risk modeling data at this time.

-As Liberty's risk modeling process continues to mature and develop, Liberty will consider establishing robust internal and external review procedures over its risk modeling data collected and generated.
-Considerations will include processes for initiating independent third-party reviews, assessing and incorporating results from said reviews as needed and developing routine review schedules.
+As Liberty's risk modeling process continues to mature and develop, Liberty will consider establishing additional robust internal and external review procedures over its risk modeling data collected and generated.
+Considerations will include processes for initiating independent third-party reviews, additional review triggers such as large updates to data inputs and alterations to the model framework, assessing and incorporating results from said reviews as needed and developing routine review schedules (i.e., annual review).
+Once the initial wildfire